mathiasverbeke0/Building_index_Ostreococcus_tauri/README.md

-# Building Genome and Transcriptome Indexes for Ostreococcus tauri
+# Building Genome and Transcriptome Indexes for Ostreococcus tauri with HISAT2
 ## Introduction
 Ostreococcus tauri is a small eukaryotic organism with a relatively small genome, making it suitable for quick construction of genome and transcriptome indexes.
 In this README, we will outline the steps to build these indexes.